Literacy in the United States: National Assessment of Adult Literacy (2003)

-The National Assessment of Adult Literacy (NAAL) was sponsored by the National Center for Education Statistics (NCES) as one of its assessment programs.
+The National Assessment of Adult Literacy was sponsored by the NCES as one of its assessment programs.
 The study included comparisons to the 1992 survey.
 Adults over sixteen years of age were scored on their prose, document, and quantitative literacy.
 Although there was no significant change in prose and document literacy between 1992 and 2003, quantitative literacy improved.
 The study maintained the practice of the 1992 National Adult Literacy Survey of dividing literacy into three aspects, each measured on a 500-point scale.
 Scores in each aspect were again grouped into five different levels, using a new numerical scale which differed for each aspect.